JimmyQing/JimmyQing.github.io/_pages/about.md

 **Interested in graduate studies, internships or collaborations?
 Contact me！**

 # 🔥 News
+- `2023.10.18` Our paper "Oropharynx Visual Detection by Using a Multi-attention Single Shot Multibox Detector for Human-Robot Collaborative Oropharynx Sampling" has been accepted by IEEE Transactions on Human-Machine Systems!
+- `2023.10.18` Our paper "Lightweight Feedforward Network for Skeleton-based Action Recognition Based on Information Sharing Mechanism" has been accepted by Pattern Recognition!
+- `2023.10.18` Our paper "GTFormer: 3D Driver Body Pose Estimation in Video with Graph Convolution Network and Transformer" has been accepted by IEEE Transactions on Intelligent Vehicles!
 - `2023.08.25` Our paper "Dual Hand Motion Capture by Using Biologically Inspiration for Bionic Bimanual Robot Teleoperation" has been accepted by Cyborg and Bionic Systems!
 - `2023.08.25` Our paper "Mouth Cavity Visual Analysis Based on Deep Learning for Oropharyngeal Swab Robot Sampling" has been accepted by IEEE Transactions on Human-Machine Systems!
 - `2023.07.10` Our paper "Skeleton-based Multi-feature Sharing Real-time Action Recognition Network for Human-robot Interaction" won "Best Paper Award in Advanced Robotics" in the 2023 ICARM!